yosi-dediashvili/SubiT/design/input_processing.md

 3. The queries themselves
 4. The release name from OpenSubtitles after querying for the file hash/query
     - File hash will be used only if the queries are full paths.
+    - If after normalization the query turns out to be equal to the title normalization, we'll not send the query to OpenSubtitles because it will simply return all the results for the title.
     - The implementation of receiving the release name will be implemented inside the OpenSubtitles provider.